Main temples festivals of Mizoram

 Temple festivals in Mizoram reflect the tribal culture and lifestyle.
 Most of these festivals are celebrated during the arrival of the spring and dates back to the history of the region which make them an important part of the tradition.
 Chapchar Kut

 Chapchar Kut is celebrated after completion of the cutting of jhums.
-It was a thanksgiving festival.
+It is a thanksgiving festival.
 The villagers faced many dangers and difficulties while cutting down dense forests with their simple Daos and axes.
-After success in clearing grounds for agriculture, they pray to God and complete some offering rituals in form of thanksgiving.
+After achieving success in clearing grounds for agriculture, they pray to God and complete some offering rituals in the form of thanksgiving.
 They organise a big feast in the month of March to celebrate the success in jhum cutting.
-The festival continued for seven days and even more if the villagers could afford it.
+The festival continues for seven days and even more if the villagers could afford it.
 A few days before the day of the festival is fixed, the hunting parties from the village go out in the forests and rivers for hunting wild animals, trapping birds and catching fish.
 On this occasion, Zu - their much-loved drink is brewed in a large quantity.

 On the first day of the Mizoram temple festival, the members of the chief’s clan kill pigs for the feast.
 Pork in big quantities is eaten and lot of Zu is consumed.
 This day is called Lushai Vawk Tlah Ni, which literally means the day on which the Lushias kill pigs as offerings to the God in temples.
 The festival is grandly observed in the state with the passionate participation of people from all age groups.